This should be cause for celebration.

-The problem is “hit and run homeopathy,” which seems to have sprung up seemingly overnight.
+The problem is “on-the-fly homeopathy,” which seems to have sprung up seemingly overnight.

 In the last few years various Facebook groups have proliferated.

-Especially the Repertory-on-Demand groups that give instant suggestions instead of taking a case.
+Especially the Repertory-on-Demand groups that give instant suggestions for all kinds of conditions instead of taking a case.

 Remember when case taking used to be a thing?